Equimultiplicity in Hilbert-Kunz theory: Introduction

 \begin{corollary} Let $R = F[x, y, z, t]/(z^4 +xyz^2 + (x^3 + y^3)z + tx^2y^2)$, where $F$ is the algebraic closure of $\mathbb Z/2\mathbb Z$.
 Then the set

 is not open. \end{corollary}

-This readily implies that Hilbert-Kunz multiplicity attains infinitely many values (Corollary~\ref{inf many values}) on the Brenner-Monsky hypersurface $z^4 +xyz^2 + (x^3 + y^3)z + tx^2y^2 = 0$.
+This readily implies that Hilbert--Kunz multiplicity attains infinitely many values (Corollary~\ref{inf many values}) on the Brenner--Monsky hypersurface $z^4 +xyz^2 + (x^3 + y^3)z + tx^2y^2 = 0$.
 This hypersurface was previously used by Brenner and Monsky to provide a counter-example to the notorious localization problem in tight closure theory (\cite{BrennerMonsky}).

-In order to understand the Brenner-Monsky counter-example better and compare it to the results of \cite{HochsterHuneke3}, Dinh have studied the associated primes of the Frobenius powers of the prime ideal $P = (x,y,z)$ defining the singular locus of the aforementioned hypersurface.
+In order to understand the Brenner--Monsky counter-example better and compare it to the results of \cite{HochsterHuneke3}, Dinh has studied the associated primes of the Frobenius powers of the prime ideal $P = (x,y,z)$ defining the singular locus of the aforementioned hypersurface.
 Using the calculations that Monsky made to obtain Theorem~\ref{BM ehk}, Dinh (\cite{Dinh}) proved that $\bigcup_q \Ass (\frq{P})$ is infinite.
 However, he was only able to show that the maximal ideals corresponding to the irreducible factors of $1 + t + t^2 + \ldots + t^q$ appear as associated primes, while our methods immediately give all associated primes of the Frobenius powers and their tight closures.